apple/swift-service-discovery/README.md

 A Service Discovery API for Swift.

 Service discovery is how services locate one another within a distributed system.
-This API library is designed to establish a standard that can be implemented by various service discovery backends such as DNS-based, key-value store using Zookeeper, etc. In other words, this library defines the API only, similar to [SwiftLog](https://github.com/apple/swift-log) and [SwiftMetrics](https://github.com/apple/swift-metrics); actual functionalities are provided by backend implementations.
+This API library is designed to establish a standard that can be implemented by various service discovery backends such as DNS-based, key-value store like Zookeeper, etc. In other words, this library defines the API only, similar to [SwiftLog](https://github.com/apple/swift-log) and [SwiftMetrics](https://github.com/apple/swift-metrics); actual functionalities are provided by backend implementations.

 This is the beginning of a community-driven open-source project actively seeking contributions, be it code, documentation, or ideas.
 Apart from contributing to SwiftServiceDiscovery itself, we need SwiftServiceDiscovery-compatible libraries which manage service registration and location information for querying.
 What SwiftServiceDiscovery provides today is covered in the [API docs][api-docs], but it will continue to evolve with community input.